cognitedata/oryx/README.md

 In addition:

 The Oryx `HttpHandler` is generic both on the response and error types.
-This means that you may decode the response or the error response to user defined types within the pipeline itself.
+This means that you may decode the response or the error response to a user-defined type within the pipeline itself.

 ```fs
 type HttpHandler<'a, 'b, 'r, 'err> = HttpFunc<'b, 'r, 'err> -> Context<'a> -> HttpFuncResult<'r, 'err>